ash-007-m/IKS/README.md

 # IKS
-using phython for data manupulation
+using python for data manupulation